Primary Principals' (NZEI) Collective Agreement

 It is a problem between employee and employer.
 For example, it might be a personal grievance or a dispute about a provision in an employment agreement.

 Resolving an Employment Relationship Problem

 The employee and employer should first make a reasonable effort to discuss the problem and settle it by mutual agreement.
-(If it’s a personal grievance, it must first be raised with the employer within 90 days - Personal Grievances are explained further below).
+(If it’s a personal grievance, it must first be raised with the employer within 90 days (12 months in the case of a personal grievance in respect of sexual harassment) - Personal Grievances are explained further below).